 For example, in Man versus Society, an ethnic group may be marginalized physically via discrimination but the affects can be internal.
 In the novel, Invisible Man by Ralph Ellison, the protagonist claims he is invisible but this is not a physical condition but due to a system that ignores him as a black man.
 However, the novel does detail physical conflict with the system.
 The novel works because the internal and external modalities are dealt with in a synthetic manner rather than neatly separated.

 Complexity has two dimensions including depth and breadth.
-Depth is a combination of both internal and external conflict within a single area such Man versus Faults.
+Depth is a combination of both internal and external conflict within a single area such as Man versus Faults.
 If the character is a kleptomaniac and the narrative explores how the character feels about his kleptomania and how his kleptomania effects the people around him then that is depth of conflict.
 When there is a clear narrative connection between the internal and external then the audience experiences satisfaction.
 For example, a character feels shame because of his poverty and this causes him to steal which in turn creates conflict between that character and the law.
 This tidy cycle makes us feel happy.
 However untidy characters whose internal and external conflict are not so well connected can create unease and curiosity in the audience and we want to watch more about the character in order to figure the character out.
 In the TV show, Jessica Jones, the supervillain is Kilgrave and perhaps the most well rounded supervillain in the history of comic book characters on the small screen.
 Kilgrave’s psychopathic behavior has a certain panache and his British accent helps make his behavior interesting.
-In the episode AKA WWJD, the audience finds out that Kilgrave was forced to be a lab rat for his parents and that is why he is a psychopath and part of me likes the explanation but part of me lost interest in the character but the villain as victim angle was interesting.
+In the episode AKA WWJD, the audience finds out that Kilgrave was forced to be a lab rat for his parents and that is why he is a psychopath and part of me likes the explanation but part of me lost interest in the character.
 The parents of Kilgrave appear soon afterwards and their version of events is at odds with Kilgrave’s tale of woe.
 Kilgrave is probably a liar and the fact that psychopath’s lie is not new and my interest in the Kilgrave character plummeted.
 A faint trail between internal and external conflict may create mystery which in turn creates curiosity.

 Breadth is conflict in most of the six areas mentioned including Man versus Faults, Man versus Family, Man versus Nature, Man versus Society, Man versus Universe and Man versus Machine.
 This essay looked at ten complex TV characters and almost all of them have some connection to the six areas mentioned even is the connection is tenuous in some cases.
 Is breadth or depth of conflict more important when creating a complex character that is authentic and engages the audience?
 There probably is not easy answer to this question.
 I would posit that an authentic complex character needs both depth and breadth.